projectinnovatenewark/csx2/workshops/workshop_3/learning_the_io_devices.md

 <div align=center><h2>LED Light</h2></div>

 An LED light can be used to provide an *output* too.
-When a block of ocde is executed, the Pi will turn the light on and off.
+When a block of code is executed, the Pi will turn the light on and off.
 This makes the light an output device.
 Again, we will code the program in Python first, and then assemble the physical components.

 1. In your *workshop_3* folder, create a file named "led.py".